1700 N. Monroe Street

-- “Astral plane,” “Mesmerism,” and “Ritual magic” entries in Ghosts, Spirits, and Psychics: The Paranormal from Alchemy to Zombies, Matt Cardin, ed., ABC-Clio, forthcoming.
+- “Astral plane,” “Mesmerism,” and “Ritual magic” entries in Ghosts, Spirits, and Psychics: The Paranormal from Alchemy to Zombies, Matt Cardin, ed., ABC-Clio, August 2015.

-- “Spiritualism,” and “Aleister Crowley,” and “Automatic Writing” entries in Encyclopedia of Possession and Exorcism, Joseph Laycock, ed., ABC-Clio, forthcoming.
+- “Spiritualism,” and “Aleister Crowley,” and “Automatic Writing” entries in Encyclopedia of Possession and Exorcism, Joseph Laycock, ed., ABC-Clio, June 2015.